 - There will be some swelling and bruising around the incision after surgery.
 The neck will be rather stiff, and this may persist 1-2 weeks. - Most patients will need to be hospitalized overnight after the surgery.
 Longer hospitalization is sometimes necessary. - Nausea and vomiting can occur for up to 24 hours after the surgery.
 If this persists, please call our office. - Some swelling around the incision is normal.
 However, if there is any sudden significant increase in neck swelling, apply an ice pack to the neck and call our office.
 If the office is closed, the answering service will direct your call to the surgeon or the on-call physician for further assistance.
-If you are having any difficulty breathing; call 911 or go to Medical City Dallas emergency room. - Notify out office immediately if you experience any tingling and cramping in the face, arms or legs. - Patients sometimes will experience low-grade fevers after surgery that may persist for one to two days.
-Temperatures can reach as high as 102°F to 104°F, but usually will resolve with Tylenol and fluids.
-If you have a high fever (greater than 101°F) that lasts longer than 24 hours without any improvement, you will need to notify the office.
+If you are having any difficulty breathing; call 911 or go to Medical City Dallas or Presbyterian Plano Hospital emergency room. - Patients sometimes will experience low-grade fevers after surgery that may persist for one to two days.
+Temperatures can reach as high as 102°F to 104°F, but usually will resolve with